 Father to Walk Across the Country for Bullying Prevention Awareness

-April 19, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+April 19, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 One Oregon father is planning a cross-country journey to raise awareness and support for anti-bullying programs.